-Symptoms (memory loss, difficulty planning and initiating actions or tasks, slowed thinking, and a tendency to wander) are similar to those of other dementias.
+Symptoms of vascular dementia (memory loss, difficulty planning and initiating actions or tasks, slowed thinking, and a tendency to wander) are similar to those of other dementias.
 However, compared with Alzheimer disease, vascular dementia tends to cause memory loss later and to affect judgment and personality less.
 People with vascular dementia may have particular difficulty planning and initiating actions, and their thinking may be noticeably slow.

 Symptoms can vary depending on what part of the brain is destroyed.
 Usually, some aspects of mental function are not impaired because the strokes destroy tissue in only part of the brain.
 Thus, people may be more aware of their losses and more prone to depression than people with other types of dementia.

 As more strokes occur and dementia progresses, people may have other symptoms due to the strokes.
 An arm or a leg may become weak or paralyzed.
 People may have difficulty speaking.
 For example, they may slur their speech.
 Vision may be blurred or partly or completely lost.
 Coordination may be lost, making walking unsteady.
 People may laugh or cry inappropriately.
 People may have difficulty controlling bladder function, resulting in urinary incontinence.

 About 6 in 10 people die within 5 years after symptoms begin.
 It is often due to a stroke or heart attack.

 The diagnosis of vascular dementia is similar to that of other dementias.